rse/speechflow/README.md

   Purpose: **Transformers Text-to-Text translation**<br/>
   Example: `transformers(src: "de", dst: "en")`<br/>

+  > This node performs translation between English and German languages
+  > in the text stream.
+It is based on local OPUS or SmolLM3 LLMs.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | text        |